web2py/web2py/README.markdown

     git submodule update --init --recursive

-If you have a folder gluon/dal you must remove it:

-    rm -r gluon/dal

 PyDAL uses a separate stable release cycle to the rest of web2py.
 PyDAL releases will use a date-naming scheme similar to Ubuntu.
 Issues related to PyDAL should be reported to its separate repository.